MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/set-password-to-never-expire.md

 } | ConvertTo-Html | Out-File $env:userprofile\Desktop\ReportPasswordNeverExpires.html
 ```

-* To get a Report of all the users With PasswordNeverExpires in CSV on the desktop of the current user with name **ReportPasswordNeverExpires.csv**
+* To get a report of all the users with PasswordNeverExpires in CSV on the desktop of the current user with name **ReportPasswordNeverExpires.csv**

 ```